tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 my_example_array = ["apple", "Ronald McDonald", 123, {key1: value1}, [7, 8, 9]]
 ```

 Some of the uses of arrays include the collection of data outputted from a loop, providing a base for increasingly advanced data structures (1), to be iterated or selected for application to a variety of other processes, algorithms or loops.
 As arrays are understood to be a set data structure, they follow certain rules, such as obedience to indexing, where the first element is at position 0, the second element is at position 1, etc. If a third item is added to the array, it defaults to the end of the array, and would then fall into element position 2.

 This somewhat demonstrates that arrays are ordered, and allows the programmer to base their code around this expectation, such as when the extraction or replacement of data is targeted at specific index positions.

 ### 2) Hash :

-Here, data is grouped in category pairs, namely a "key" that maps to a "value" (1).
+Here, data is grouped into category pairs, namely a "key" that maps to a "value" (1).
 The syntax is enclosure with curly brackets, with different syntax options for the key/value pairs, although a typical application would be key:value pairs separated by a colon.

 ```Ruby
 my_example_hash1 = {key1: value1, key2: value2, key3: value3}